Ntanmay10/tansniff/README.md

 1. Capture a limited number of packets (10 seconds).
 2. Display packet summaries in the terminal.
-3. Save packets summary in CSV file for future investigation
+3. Save packets summary in CSV, TXT, and PCAP files for future investigation.

 ---